 ANNUAL CONFERENCE COMMITTEE

-The Annual Conference Committee shall consist of eleven (11) regular members: the Host Clerk (who is the Chair), the President (who shall be the Chair if the Host County Clerk of the Board is not a member of the Association), the Immediate Past Host Clerk, the Immediate Future Host Clerk, one (1) regular member from each regional group, and the Treasurer.
+The Annual Conference Committee shall consist of eleven (11) regular members: the Host Clerk (who is the Chair), the President (who shall be the Chair if the Host County Clerk of the Board is not a member of the Association), the Vice-Chair, the Immediate Past Host Clerk, the Immediate Future Host Clerk, one (1) regular member from each regional group, and the Treasurer.

-The Annual Conference Committee shall be responsible for setting the place, time, and program arrangements of the annual conference.
+The Annual Conference Committee shall be responsible for setting the place, time, and program arrangements of the annual conference, with the exception of the Installation of Officers Reception, which shall be organized by the Association Officers.

 SUBCOMMITTEES